aplteam/Tester2/docs/Tester2-Reference.md

 * Run _only "batchable"_ test cases, with or without error trapping and with or without stop flag: see the function `RunBatchTests`.
 * Run _all_ test cases _with a GUI_, with or without error trapping and with or without stop flag: see the function `RunGUI`.

 All these functions call the function `Run__` under the hood, which means that this is a generalized all-singing all-dancing function.
-If none of the above functions fulfils your needs consider calling `Run__` yourself.
+If none of the above functions fulfils your needs, consider calling `Run__` yourself.

 ### Definitions